-Mrs. Penninah Lipton has been mentoring people of all ages for many years.
-Mrs. Lipton has a unique way of connecting with individuals and knows how to guide one to recognize what is holding them back from greatness.
-This ability makes her an optimal teacher for Koheles as Koheles is about understanding the truth in life and implementing that truth into everyday living.
+Mrs. Peninnah Lipton has been mentoring people of all ages for many years.
+Mrs. Lipton has a unique way of connecting with individuals and knows how to guide them to recognize what is holding them back from greatness.
+This ability makes her an optimal teacher for Koheles, as Koheles is about understanding the truth in life and implementing that truth into everyday living.
 Impassioned about living with Hashem, Mrs. Lipton brings many life experiences into her lessons to engage her students in relevant and inspiring Torah wisdom.

 Mrs. Fayga Nathan

 Mrs. Fayga Nathan has been teaching middle and high school girls Judaic Studies for close to 15 years.
 She has taught Halacha, Jewish History, Parsha, and Orchos Tzaddikim.
 Mrs. Nathan has also conducted summer learning programs for high school girls.
 Mrs. Nathan was a Judaic studies coordinator at Segula for seven years.
 She is an alumna of Bnos Chava Seminary in Jerusalem and received an Associate of Arts degree from Lakeland Community College.
 Mrs. Nathan is passionate about facilitating a positive and profound connection between her students and the Torah.